Uzair0304/react-assessment/README.md

 - Public Profile Page

 I created a new page/route to navigate on the profile page.
-The api does not provide data for a specific user that are listed on the listing page, so I pass the data as a query param to the path as it is the easiest and simplest way to pass data to another route.
-And on the profile page route i extracted the data and use accordingly
+The api does not provide data for a specific user that are listed on the listing page, so I pass the data as a query param to the path as it is the easiest and most simplest way to pass data to another route.
+And on the profile page route I extracted the data and use accordingly